Individual Therapy Sessions

 Summer Camps for Troubled Teens versus Summerland Camps

 Parents often contact us at Summerland Camps comparing us to “boot camps” or summer camps for troubled teens.
 The issue with most summer camps for troubled teens is that they take a punitive approach.
 We do the exact opposite at Summerland Camps.
 We seek to motivate and inspire our campers to overcome their issues by creating life goals and then breaking down day-by-day the behaviors needed to achieve these goals.
-Of all the summer camps for troubled needs out there, we are the only one who takes such a unique and positive approach.
-Your child will have an awesome summer participating in a variety of activities like whitewater, hiking, team sports, team building activities, drama and more!
+Of all the summer camps for troubled needs out there, we are the only one that takes such a unique and positive approach.
+Your child will have an awesome summer participating in a variety of activities like whitewater rafting, hiking, team sports, zip lines, challenge courses, drama, waterfront activities, and more!

 When is my Camper “Done” with Therapy?